Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 Whether it’s through excitement or anxiety, they are over the threshold and therefore they have little interest or mental ability to do tricks or take treats from you.
 They’re just not in the right headspace.

-This is why scatter feeding can help redress the balance because you’re feeding into calmness and confidence.
-He still gets super excited about new places and big hikes and I still do need to manage his arousal levels.
+This is why scatter feeding can help redress the balance since you’re feeding into calmness and confidence.

 Sometimes he’ll get accosted by another dog while on his walk or he will find a football in the brambles and his adrenaline levels will surge.